janboone/applied-economics/source/source/plan.rst

 plan
 ----

-The plan for this course in the academic year 2016/2017 is as follows:
+The plan for this course in the academic year 2016/2017 can be :download:`downloaded here. <AEA_Schedule_2017.pdf>`

+..
-.. csv-table:: Preliminary schedule, may be updated by announcements on BB:
+  csv-table:: Preliminary schedule, may be updated by announcements on BB:
    :header: "day", "date", "time", "room", "teacher", "topic", "Python datacamp"
    :widths:   5,     10,     15,     30,      25,        70,       70